clementleger/cypress_linux_tools/README.md

 ## Notes

 The `cyelftool` cypress utility has not yet been reversed.
-However thanks to wine, this utility can be used and
+However thanks to wine, this utility can be used under Linux.